antaresproject/docs/docs/services/twig.md

 ```php
 assetm('jquery','https://cdnjs.cloudflare.com/ajax/libs/jquery/3.1.1/jquery.js')
 ```
-Ensures the operation of assets' in the head section of the application.
-The code above leads to adding a jquery gripper to the head section in the application.
+Provides assets' operation in application's head section.
+The code causes adding a jquery gripper to the head section in the application.
 More information about the assets can be found [here](assets.md).

 ### profile_picture